 Betsy Schwarzentraub sets forth an abundance of spiritual and strategic insights for nurturing grateful givers.
 I recommend it to anyone serving in stewardship space in the geography of the Kingdom.

-Dr. Gary Hoag, teacher, author, and spiritual counselor for stewards; founder of generositymonk.com
+Dr. Gary Hoag, founder of generositymonk.com

 Growing Generous Souls . . . overflows with the author’s own spirited enthusiasm and authentic deep love of God.
 Betsy’s latest book is a genuine reflection of her own life and ministry.